Are you finding yourself too busy and looking for some low carb keto fast foods options? We've got you covered!

 Chicken, in general, is a decent keto food because it is lean and packed with protein.

 Fried chicken, on the other hand, has a ton of carbs, mostly from breading and additives.

 Luckily, most fast food places that serve fried chicken now offer grilled chicken alternatives for the same price.

 For example, KFC offers a grilled variant of their famous chicken, and Chick-Fil-A has grilled versions of their breaded nuggets.

-Despite what you might think, a single burrito can have up to 50g carbs.
+Despite what you might think, a single burrito can have up to 50g of carbs.

 Most of these come from the tortilla wrap and some ingredients, like beans or rice.

-Burritos are pretty flexible, so thankfully, you can build a keto-friendly burrito easily.
+Burritos are pretty flexible so that you can build a keto-friendly burrito easily.

-Avoid starchy toppings such as corn, beans, tortilla chips, and rice to keep your net carbs lower.
+Avoid starchy toppings such as corn, beans, tortilla chips, and rice to lower your net carbs.

 Sandwiches are cheap and easy to make, but unfortunately not normally a good keto-option because of all the bread.